lyon-fnal/centos-gm2-dev/README.md

 ```
   config.vm.provider "virtualbox" do |vb|
     # Customize the amount of memory on the VM:
-    vb.cpus = 4
+    vb.cpus = 6   # I have a 6 core laptop
-    vb.memory = 1024 * 4 * 2
+    vb.memory = 1024 * 16  # 16 GB (half of my memory)
 ```
 and set the number of CPUs and memory size (in units of megabytes) according to your host machine.
-I give the VM half of my laptop's CPUs.
-I like 2 GB per CPU, but if you don't have much memory on your host, then you could do with 1 GB per CPU.
-You probably shouldn't allocate more than half of your host's total memory.
+I generally give the VM access to all of my machine's CPUs and half the memory.

 ### 3.1 Provision the VM